-For some people, the feeling of pleasure they get from drinking alcohol encourages their brains to keep repeating the behavior.
+For some people, the feeling of pleasure they get from drinking beer or liquor encourages their brains to keep repeating the behavior.
 This repetitive behavior puts a person at a higher risk of developing alcoholism.

 Scientists have suggested that alcohol dependence might be related to approximately 51 genes found in different chromosome regions.
 If passed on from generation to generation, family members are more susceptible to developing drinking problems.